rails/rails/guides/source/active_record_validations.md

 ```

 This check is performed only if `terms_of_service` is not `nil`.
 The default
-error message for this helper is _"must be accepted"_.
+error message for this validation is _"must be accepted"_.
 You can also pass in a
 custom message via the `message` option.

 ```ruby